Master's Degree Programme

 The chart shows the five most common types of work for graduates 1-2 years after finishing their degree.
 The data is derived from a survey made by Epinion for the Ministry of Higher Education and Science and Aarhus University in 2020.

-Job opportunities for CM B2B graduates are exceptional, given that the most companies in the global business environment operate with at least some level of B2B activity.
-As a starting point, the B2B graduate is perfectly prepared for a job in both the sales/marketing and purchasing functions, and some choose to alternate between the two during the course of their careers.
-These functions are heavily populated in many companies, and candidates have the opportunity to rise all the way from junior positions through middle management and into top management during their careers.
+Job opportunities for SVCM graduates are exceptional, given that almost all companies in the global business environment operate in extended value chains.
+As a starting point, the SVCM graduate is perfectly prepared for a job in both the sales/marketing and procurement functions, and some choose to alternate between the two in the course of their careers.
+These functions are heavily populated in many companies, and candidates have the opportunity to rise all the way from junior positions through middle management and into top management in their career.
 Typical early career positions are Category Manager, Supply Account Manager, Key Account Manager, Product Manager and Marketing Manager.
 There are also a high number of available specialised positions such as Supply Risk Specialist, Supply Market Analyst, Customer Portfolio Analyst, Customer Account Developer or Franchise/Joint Venture/Alliance manager.
-B2B candidates are also highly attractive to consultancies.
-B2B purchasing and sales/marketing consultant services are high in demand, and there are both general and specialised consultancies that offer jobs as B2B consultants.
-Since SMEs are typically very active on B2B markets, they also represent valuable job opportunities.
-In addition, many large companies have broad or even specialised B2B graduate programs that welcome B2B candidates.
+SVCM candidates are also highly attractive to consultancies.
+Procurement and sales/marketing consultants’ services are high in demand, and there are both general and specialised consultancies that offer jobs as consultants.
+Since SMEs are typically very active in their global value chains, they also represent valuable job opportunities.
+In addition, SVCM graduates are ideally suited to enter the graduate programs of most large companies.

 We want to help our students find successful careers.
 Students can always contact our Career Services for advice and assistance with getting onto the Danish labour market.
 Check out our careers page to see the range of services we offer.